LEARNAcademy/syllabus/rails/fullstack.md

 ### New

-As developers, we want our users to be able add information to our web application that is then stored in the database.
+As developers, we want our users to be able to add information to our web application that is then stored in the database.

 `New` is a RESTful route that displays a form for the user.